 One for the Metadata and the other for Data

-After arriving, the query is processed and are created structures that indicate the version and type, if requested data or metadata, in the case of Metadata is made a pre-parsing of the query to check the correctness or the existence within the project of the required functionality.
-At this point everything is passed to FlyEngine that respond with an object that indicates the response or the error to return to the user.
+The query is processed and then are created structures that indicate the version and type, if are requested also data or metadata.
+In the case of Metadata is made a pre-parsing of the query to check the correctness or the existence within the project of the required functionality.
+At this point everything is passed to FlyEngine that respond with an object that indicates the response or the error that return to the user.
 This object is encapsulated in a REST message and is turned over to the user.

 Utils

-This project was created only for the purpose of storing the files necessary for the operation of the entire application and it is this project that is imported as a reference in the other, moves the files inside the bin of the other projects.
+This project was created only for the purpose of storing the files necessary for the operation of the entire application.
+This project is imported as a reference in the other and it moves the files inside the bin of the other projects.
 Contains:

 folder doc, with all the documentation files